In this article I want to take a look at local hiking clubs, as they are a great resource that are available to many folks in their local areas.

 It never ceases to amaze me actually.
 I have been hiking for years and I still regularly meet folks who teach me a thing or two.
 For example, hiking gear is always changing and, generally speaking, getting better and better in terms of function and so on.

 I find many people can give me good recommendations from their experience with gear and so on.
 As well as that, I regularly pick up a new hiking tip or general recommendation from other hikers.

 When you join a hiking club you will of course meet like minded people.
 If you are interested in hiking you are likely a big fan of the great outdoors in general and probably like to dip your toe’s in the water for some other outdoor activities be it rock climbing, fishing, etc.

-When you joining a hiking club you will be meeting and socializing with like minded people who are likely interested in similar things so the possibilities are endless with regards to where it might lead you.
+When you join a hiking club you will be meeting and socializing with like minded people, who are likely interested in similar things, so the possibilities are endless with regards to where it might lead you.

 If you’re keen to get out on the trail and started with hiking, and want to meet some like minded folks, joining a hiking club or group is an excellent way to get started.
 So, are you a member of a hiking club or hiking meetup group yet? 🙂

 I hope you found this article useful and informative.
 Please like, comment and / or share.